Grade Level: 6 (5-7)

 Who has designed and flown a paper airplane?
 How did it do?
 Did it go far or do tricks?
 How can we make our paper airplanes better?
 What does "better" mean?
 (Encourage discussions that involve making planes fly further, faster, with better control, etc.)

 (Draw a picture of an airplane on the classroom board or make an overhead transparency of Figure 1.
 Review the various airplane parts that are important to flight: wings, aileron, tail, rudder, elevator, fin, flaps, fuselage, and cockpit.)
 We refer to the movable parts of the plane's wing or tail as control surfaces, which are parts of the plane that the pilot can control from the cockpit.
 These airplane parts are going to be important to us today as we design and modify our own paper airplanes to make them go farther.

 Engineers are trained to design small-scale models and then test them to make them better.
 Usually they do this over and over again in order to achieve designs that perform as desired.
+Students can conduct their own design loop with changing variables in the hands-on activity Better By Design.
 One important part of this process is keeping track of each design change and its effect on the airplane's performance.
 Does the airplane go farther when one part of the wings is changed?
 Or does it fly farther when one part of the tail is modified without the wing modification?